trinhminhtriet/trinhminhtriet/README.md

 ## ⭐ Recent stars

-- [tenhobi/effective_dart](https://github.com/tenhobi/effective_dart) - Linter rules corresponding to the guidelines in Effective Dart (today)
+- [elmoiv/azapi](https://github.com/elmoiv/azapi) - Get Lyrics from AZLyrics.com like a Boss ~(0_0)~ (today)
-- [kobakei/MaterialFabSpeedDial](https://github.com/kobakei/MaterialFabSpeedDial) - Android UI library of FAB speed dial (today)
+- [elmoiv/elmocut](https://github.com/elmoiv/elmocut) - Eye candy ARP spoofer for Windows (today)
-- [kobakei/Android-RateThisApp](https://github.com/kobakei/Android-RateThisApp) - Android library to show "Rate this app" dialog (today)
+- [ITachiLab/hotkey-detective](https://github.com/ITachiLab/hotkey-detective) - A small program for investigating stolen key combinations under Windows 7 and later. (today)
-- [filiph/egamebook](https://github.com/filiph/egamebook) - A procedural sword & sorcery adventure (today)
+- [ash2shukla/streamlit-bokeh-events](https://github.com/ash2shukla/streamlit-bokeh-events) - A streamlit component for bi-directional communication with bokeh plots. (today)
-- [filiph/english_words](https://github.com/filiph/english_words) - Utilities for working with English words (today)
+- [pavansolapure/opencodez-samples](https://github.com/pavansolapure/opencodez-samples) - The code repository for Opencodez.
+Here at this git, we are trying to share code for Java, Python, PHP, Oracle and any new technology we try our hands and feel it can add value. (today)

 ## 🔨 Latest Pull Requests I published